anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-17-Chapter_2-Regression.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="2.1.2-Building-a-linear-regression-model">2.1.2 Building a linear regression model<a class="anchor-link" href="#2.1.2-Building-a-linear-regression-model"> </a></h3><p>Now you have created your feature and target arrays, you will train a linear regression model on all feature and target values.</p>
+<h3 id="Building-a-linear-regression-model">Building a linear regression model<a class="anchor-link" href="#Building-a-linear-regression-model"> </a></h3><p>Now you have created your feature and target arrays, you will train a linear regression model on all feature and target values.</p>
 <p>As the goal is to assess the relationship between the feature and target values there is no need to split the data into training and test sets.</p>
 <p>X and y have been preloaded for you as follows:</p>